gwenvanhee/ofxDofShader/README.md

 ofxDofShader
 ============

-Implementation of a DOF shader for [openFrameworks](http://www.openframeworks.cc/).
+Implementation of a Depth Of Field shader for [openFrameworks](http://www.openframeworks.cc/).
-With some help from the amazing [Kris Temmerman](http://http://www.neuroproductions.be/).
+Credits to [Kris Temmerman](http://http://www.neuroproductions.be/) for helping out with the maths.

 Feedback, questions, ...
 Get in touch [@gwenvanhee](http://www.twitter.com/gwenvanhee)